Updated Dec 2015

 13:30 Thus cleansed I them from all strangers, and appointed the wards of the priests and the Levites, every one in his business; 13:31 And for the wood offering, at times appointed, and for the firstfruits.
 Remember me, O my God, for good.

-The focus in Nehemiah is on building the Walls of Jerusalem and restoring true religion; correcting the major sins of Judah.
+The focus in Nehemiah is on building the walls and city of Jerusalem and restoring true religion; correcting the major sins of Judah.

 They represent the wall of God’s Word as protection from sin and the death sin brings.